Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 Table 2 contains the corresponding information for cats.

-Caffeine-containing tablets, in particular, can be dangerous for small dogs and cats.
+Caffeine-containing tablets in particular can be dangerous for small dogs and cats.

 Supplements

-Clinical signs of caffeine poisoning typically develop within 1–2 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and can vary in severity depending on the amount consumed.
+Clinical signs of caffeine poisoning usually develop within 1–2 hours after ingestion and can vary in severity depending on the amount consumed.
 The symptoms reflect the stimulating effect on the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior. and the cardiovascular system.
+It is responsible for processing information and controls most functions of the body and behavior.
+(CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body.) and the cardiovascular system.

 In mild to moderate poisonings, affected animals initially show:

-- Restlessness and nervousness
+- Restlessness and Nervousness

 - Increased excitability and hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
 In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins.